Beyond Outerplanarity: SAT Formulations

-A quasi outer-planar embedding corresponds to a circular order of the vertices.
+In this section, we describe a logical formula for testing whether a given graph~$G$ is outer quasi-planar (that is, outer 3-quasi-planar).
+We used this formula in order to prove Propositions~\ref{prop:someoqp}(d) and~\ref{prop:somenotoqp} in Section~\ref{sec:o-kqp}.
+An outer quasi-planar embedding corresponds to a circular order of the vertices.
 If we cut a circular order at some vertex to turn the circular into a linear order, the edge crossing pattern remains the same.
 Therefore, we look for a linear order.
-For any pair of vertices $u\neq v\in V$ and any pair of edges $e\neq e'\in E$, we introduce 0--1 variables~$x_{u, v}$ and $y_{e, e'}$, respectively.
-The intended meaning of $x_{u, v}=1$ is that vertex~$u$ comes before~$v$.
-The intended meaning of $y_{e, e'}=1$ is that edge~$e$ crosses edge~$e'$.
-Now we list the clauses of our SAT formula.\
+For any pair $(u,v)$ of vertices of~$G$ with $u \ne v$, we introduce a Boolean variable~$x_{u, v}$ that expresses whether vertex~$u$ is before~$v$ in the linear order.
+In addition, for any pair $(e,e')$ of edges of~$G$ with $e \ne e'$, we introduce a Boolean variable~$y_{e, e'}$ that expresses whether edge~$e$ crosses edge~$e'$.
+Now we list the clauses of our SAT formula.

-These patterns indicate that in fact all the considered edges are pairwise crossing.
-For a given edge $e$ of level $i$, we call any set following the description in property~(P\ref{prop:p2}) a \emph{certificate} for $e$ to be in $i$.
-In fact, any edge of level $i-1$ crossing $e$ can be extended to some certificate for $e$.

-Let $t$ be the last level and consider the last edge $e$ taken from that level.
-Suppose the algorithm created too many levels, so $t > k-2$.
-By property~(P\ref{prop:p2}), the certificate of $e$ belonging to $t$ together with $e$ and $\overline{ab}$ forms a set of $t+1 \geq k$ pairwise crossing edges.
-This contradicts that the graph from which $e$ is taken is outer $k$-quasi-planar and so we never create more than $k-2$ levels.